fehler/ddx/X-School-Competitor-Analysis.md

 Treehouse offers a Free Trial, thereafter it’s $25 / Month.
 To ‘claim’ your free trial you need to leave your first name, last name, email address and a password, so you’re presumably setting up an account in the process.
 This helps onboard potential users and might lead to subscribers.

+The site has a blog, which covers a wide range of subjects, so content marketing is a considered part of the marketing mix.

 Treehouse offers an affiliate programme that is designed to drive subscribers.

 There’s a modal popup that appears after a set period of time designed to drive free trials.
 The language used is, again, very focused on the career possibilities that Treehouse might lead to: